Parents Have Always Been Subsidized

 If you are an orangutan, you don’t get any help raising a child.
 All orangutan mothers are single mothers, and in addition to lacking a helpful spouse, they lack any sort of family or neighborly assistance.
 They’re the sole providers for their offspring.
 And it shows.

-It shows because the orangutan interbirth interval – the amount of time elapsed between births – is about 8 years.
-That’s how long it takes this socially-isolated, large-brained ape to raise a child to the point where she can safely begin the process all over again.
+It shows because the orangutan interbirth interval—the amount of time elapsed between births—is about eight years.
+That’s how long it takes this socially isolated, large-brained ape to raise a child to the point where she can safely begin the process all over again.

 Large-brained babies are expensive.
 And if that’s true for orangutans, is doubly true for humans, whose babies have mega-brains.
 The average human infant spends over 60% of her energy budget on fueling her brain.

-Yet humans don’t find it necessary to wait 8 years between having kids.
+Yet humans don’t find it necessary to wait eight years between having kids.
 And the reason is crystal clear.
 Human mothers have help.